nengo/keras-spiking/docs/installation.rst

 Installation
 ============

-Installing Keras Spiking
+Installing KerasSpiking
 ------------------------
-We recommend using ``pip`` to install Keras Spiking:
+We recommend using ``pip`` to install KerasSpiking:

 .. code-block:: bash